OverlordZorn/Arma-3-Guide/LandNav/LandNav.md

 # How to Read the Map and Gain an Advantage

-How to orientate yourself, what the map can tell you and how to gain an advantage.
+How to orientate yourself, what the map can tell you and how to use the tools at your disposal.

 - [How to Read the Map and Gain an Advantage](#how-to-read-the-map-and-gain-an-advantage)
   - [Tools of the Trade](#tools-of-the-trade)